nbudin/stranger-ways-middleman/music/im-judging-you/im-judging-you-extended-verses/index.md

 Have some class – you’re an ass
 I’m judging you

+**On polemic** - *by Jared H*<br/>
+When I see your Facebook status is a huge, long-winded rant<br/>
+And you want your whole damn Friends' List to accept your biased slant<br/>
+No, I don't care who you voted for, and think I always shan't<br/>
+"Vote Ron Paul"?
+Not at all!<br/>
+I'm just judging you.

 **On polyamory** – *by Sami G*<br/>
 When you think it’s oh so great that your sweeties number eight
 I’m judging you, I’m judging you